Key Takeaways

 The Continuing Violation Doctrine: Mostly a Trap

-Some plaintiffs argue that ongoing constitutional violations extend the limitations period—that as long as the violation continues, the claim doesn't fully accrue.
-Courts are skeptical of this theory.
+Some plaintiffs argue that ongoing constitutional violations extend the limitations period — that as long as the violation continues, the claim doesn't fully accrue.
+Courts are skeptical of this theory, and the qualified immunity defense compounds the difficulty because even if the claim is timely, the plaintiff still must overcome immunity.

 The continuing violation doctrine is narrow.
 It generally doesn't apply to §1983 claims, which typically involve discrete acts with identifiable accrual dates.
 Being subjected to unconstitutional policies for years doesn't mean you can sue over violations from five years ago.
 Each violation accrues separately.